CrewAI integration

 # Writer mission — scoped to Notion only

-writer_mission = stack.passports.mission(
+writer_mission = writer_stack.passports.mission(

 agent_id=writer.id,